oshokin/xk6-kv/README.md

 - `disk`: (Disk only) Optional bbolt tuning.
 When `disk` is omitted, bbolt defaults apply (1s lock timeout, syncs enabled, array freelist, etc.).
 - `disk.readOnly`: Requires the bbolt file (and `k6` bucket) to already exist; opening in read-only mode cannot create the bucket and will fail if the file is missing or empty.

+> ⚠️ **Snapshot path sharing:** If you omit `backup().fileName` or `restore().fileName`, the memory backend deliberately falls back to the same `.k6.kv` file the disk backend uses.
+This lets you run ultra-fast tests with `backend: "memory"` and then immediately replay the generated dataset via `backend: "disk"` without touching paths.
+If you *don't* want that coupling (for example, you run disk workloads concurrently), always pass an explicit `fileName`.

 **Memory Backend Sharding:**

 The memory backend shards data across multiple internal partitions to improve concurrent performance by reducing lock contention: